Schnauzer Ears Stand Up – Is That A Problem? Possible Reasons

 1.Leave The Ears To Set Up Naturally

 Yes, we think this should be your first step.
 You want the natural look on your puppy, right?
 Stood-up ears are natural, too, believe it or not.
 At the time of their teething, some of the schnauzer puppies may start erecting their ears.
-You should already know about this as we have already mentioned this earlier.
+You should already know about this as we have already mentioned earlier.

 In some of the cases, you will see that the ears are coming down naturally.
 But if you see the ears are not going down for quite a while, chances are- they won’t come down again.
 They will stay as they are.
 You can leave the ears stood up as they are not harmful to your puppy.
 Plus, you will have cropped ears without giving your puppy the pain of cropping.